podo-gec/fungani/README.md

     python -m pytest tests/

-Alternatively, if you are using Poetry, since pytest is installed as a dev dependecy, you can simply run:
+Alternatively, if you are using Poetry, since pytest is installed as a dev dependency, you can simply run:

     poetry run pytest

-Tests can be runned individually, see below.
+Tests can be launched individually, see below.

 ### Sample tests